khanhvynguyen/Suicide_Detection_LLMs/README.md

 More details on downloading more models can be found [here](https://huggingface.co/docs/hub/en/models-downloading).

 **Note:**
 - You may need to set up an SSH key on Huggingface account to download the models.
-Also, some models such as LLaMA may require to fill out a request form for downloading it, which **may take a few hours to 1 day to get approved**.
+Also, some models such as LLaMA may require to fill out a request form for downloading it.
 - Make sure the checkpoints are stored in the `hf_checkpoints` folder.
 - Please make sure Qwen2-70B-Instruct is fully downloaded.
 It is a large model (271GB on our disk!) which takes a while to download.
 If the model is not fully downloaded, the code can still run but the model returns some nonsense characters.